 How to access Loch Affric

 This Loch Affric walk starts from the Affric car park and follows the path on the north side of the loch, passing Affric Lodge.
-Here is a popular picnic site, and there are toilets available.
+A popular picnic site with toilets facilities available marks the start of this route.
 Drivers can access the car park by using the postcode IV4 7LY.
-However, there is a car park charge per day, so be sure to bring some cash!
-So, if you want to explore one of the most beautiful lochs in Scotland, then Loch Affric is a stunning destination.
+Important to point out is there is a car park charge per day.
+So be sure to bring some money with you.

 From here you will embark upon the route.
 Spectacular scenery such as Sgùrr na Lapaich, a sight to behold, frame the surroundings.
 As you meander through woodlands known as ‘Granny Pines’ you can indulge in history.
 These ancient trees once sheltered Bonnie Prince Charlie.
 As you progress, the landscape becomes more sparse until you reach the Allt Beithe.
 This former stalking bothy offers remote, eco-friendly accommodation.
 Next, as you reach Strawberry Cottage (a climbing hut) you cross River Affric.